jasonasher/dc_doh_hackathon/README.md

 ## Join the projects

-Add your name to our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing) in the "Sign up sheet" tab.
+Add your name to our [sign up sheet](https://docs.google.com/spreadsheets/d/1dp82BlwxMHGIiNPjfspWBkp_K1SZox0PXug8J8aOssU/edit?usp=sharing) in the "Sign up sheet" tab and find an available task under Github Issues.

 We are recruiting individuals for the following types of tasks: